Filtering

 }

-Note that in the above, there is an implicit logical OR between the actors, directors and reviewers, relationship fields.
-I.e. a relationship of either type ACTED_IN or of type DIRECTED or of type REVIEWED will trigger the subscription above.
+In the previous example, there is an implicit logical OR between the actors, directors, and reviewers relationship fields.
+This is to say that a relationship of either type ACTED_IN or of type DIRECTED or of type REVIEWED should trigger the previously described subscription.

-Note that there is an implicit logical AND between the edge and node fields inside of the actors relationship field.
-I.e. a relationship of type ACTED_IN with the property screenTime less than 60 and a target node with name in ["Tom Hardy", "George Clooney"] will trigger the subscription.
+There is an implicit logical AND between the edge and node fields inside of the actors relationship field.
+In other words, the relationship of type ACTED_IN with the property screenTime less than 60 and a target node with name in ["Tom Hardy", "George Clooney"] should trigger the subscription.

-The following example illustrates how to filter on the node at the other end of the relationship when it is of a Union type:
+This example illustrates how to filter the node at the other end of the relationship when it is of a union type:

 {